QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Theoretical background and description of the algorithm

 Continuing with the example of 3rd order response, in a typical experiment, one scans the $t_1$ and $t_3$ intervals for a fixed $t_2$ interval.
-Since during $t_2$, the system density matrix is in a population state of the density matrix, $t_2$ is referred to as the ``population time''.
-One then performs a 2D Fourier transform for a fixed population time Generally speaking, the signal along the diagonal provides a correlation between the absorption and emission spectra of the system for a given population time and the off-diagonal features corresponds to coherences between states.
+Since during $t_2$, the system is in a population state of the density matrix, $t_2$ is referred to as the ``population time''.
+One then performs a 2D Fourier transform with respect to $t_1$ and $t_3$ for a fixed population time Generally speaking, the signal along the diagonal provides a correlation between the absorption and emission spectra of the system for a given population time and the off-diagonal features corresponds to coherences between states.
 Note that the off-diagonal coherence signal may connect both bright and dark (non-emissive) states.
 Fig.~\ref{fig:2DExampleSpectra} gives a general overview of the information that can be obtained via a 3rd order polarization measurement.
-In Fig.~\ref{fig:2DExampleSpectra}(a), the symmetric off-diagonal features indicate that the two states share a common ground state.
-In Fig.\ref{fig:2DExampleSpectra}(b), the absence of off-diagonal features indicates that the states are decoupled, where as Fig.~\ref{fig:2DExampleSpectra}(c) the asymmetry in the off-diagonal features is indicative of dynamical evolution between two excited states.
-Moreover, the overall structure of the diagonal line-shapes gives and indication of the local environment that each state samples.
-Stretching along the diagonal is indicative of inhomogeneous broadening which arises from the statistical sampling of various environments with in the sample.
+In Fig.~\ref{fig:2DExampleSpectra}(a), the symmetric off-diagonal features indicate that the two states (labeled $|a\rangle$ and $|b\rangle$) share a common ground state ($|g\rangle$).
+In Fig.\ref{fig:2DExampleSpectra}(b), the absence of off-diagonal features indicates that the states are decoupled, where as in Fig.~\ref{fig:2DExampleSpectra}(c) the asymmetry in the off-diagonal features is indicative of dynamical evolution between two excited states.
+Moreover, the overall structure of the diagonal line-shapes gives an indication of the local environment that each state samples.
+A stretching along the diagonal is indicative of an inhomogeneous broadening, which arises from the statistical sampling of various environments within the sample.
+Whereas elongation across the diagonal results from the homogeneous broadening mechanisms.
 This technique separates the homogeneous and inhomogeneous contributions to the overall line-shape.
 Consequently, one obtains a wealth of dynamical information regarding the inner workings of a quantum system through the use of coherent, multi-dimensional spectroscopy.
-However, the spectra need to be interpreted in the context of a model Hamiltonian system.
+However, the spectra need to be interpreted in the context of a model Hamiltonian system to fully understand the spectroscopic results.